Skip to main content

 For managing your own neuroticism #

-Practice the pause: When you feel an emotional reaction building, create space between stimulus and response.
+1. Practice the pause: When you feel an emotional reaction building, create space between stimulus and response.
 Try box breathing: inhale for 4 counts, hold for 4, exhale for 4, hold for 4, and repeat.
-This simple technique can interrupt the anxiety cascade and activate your parasympathetic nervous system.
+It can take the edge off long enough to stop yourself from spiraling or firing back too fast.

 For dealing with neurotic individuals #